-The whole idea behind investing is to allow you to make profits in a non-earned income way.
-Let’s separate trading which is a business that is earned income, from long term investing.
+The whole idea behind how to invest in stocks is to allow you to make profits in a non-earned income way.
+Let’s separate trading which is a business that is earned income, from long-term investing.

 It is best to have 2 separate accounts one for trading, the other for investing and keep them entirely separate.

-There will be times when a short term trade turns into a stock for long term investing.
-That is a rather ideal way to buy long term because the risk is greatly reduced and you can often be in high profit before you ever turn the stock over to the long term portfolio.
-In these instances you can be very comfortable with the wide stop losses that long term requires.
-Trading a stock toward a long term is also a way to become familiar with a young company without much name brand status or recognition.
+There will be times when a short-term trade turns into a stock for long-term investing.
+That is a rather ideal way to buy long-term because the risk is greatly reduced and you can often be in high profit before you ever turn the stock over to the long-term portfolio.
+In these instances you can be very comfortable with the wide stop losses that long-term requires.
+Trading a stock toward a long-term hold is also a way to become familiar with a young company, that is without much name brand status or recognition.